-Laboratory investigations: Collection of blood samples: Three ml of venous blood were withdrawn from each subject.
-The blood were collected in plain tubes and left at room temperature to clot.
+Laboratory investigations: Collection of blood samples: Five ml of venous blood were withdrawn from each subject.
+The blood was collected in plain tubes and left at room temperature to clot.
 Serum was separated by centrifugation for 10 min at 1500 rpm.
-Serum was put in Eppendorf tube for antigliadin antibodies (IgA and IgG) assay.
-Eppendorf tubes were stored at -20° C till time of assay. serum antigliadin Assessment of antibodies (IgA and IgG): Antigliadin antibodies (IgA and IgG) were assessed quantitatively in patients and controls by ELISA method with kits (ORG 534A and ORG 534G respectively, ORGENTEC

-Diagnostica GmbH, Mainz, Germany) and Positivity for both was considered $\geq 12$ U/ml as provided by the manufacturer.
+Serum was divided into 2 portions and put in Eppendorf tube for antigliadin antibodies (IgA and IgG) assay.
+Eppendorf tubes were stored at -20° C till time of assay.
+Assessment of serum antigliadin antibodies (IgA and IgG): Antigliadin antibodies (IgA and IgG) were assessed quantitatively in patients and controls by ELISA method with kits (ORG 534A and ORG 534G respectively, ORGENTEC Diagnostica GmbH, Mainz, Germany) and Positivity for both was considered \geq 12 U/ml as provided by the manufacturer.

-Statistical Analysis: Data were collected, revised, coded and entered to the Statistical Package for the Social Sciences (IBM SPSS) version 23.
+Statistical Analysis: Data were collected, revised, coded and entered to the Statistical Package for Social Science (IBM SPSS) version 23.
 The quantitative data were presented as mean, standard deviations and ranges when parametric and median, inter-quartile range (IQR) when data found non-parametric.
-Also qualitative variables were presented as number and percentages.
+Also, qualitative variables were presented as number and percentages.